gausie/uclutest/Original.md

 	4. Oversee the publications and broadcasts of the Union.

-	5. Be the active respondent to all general media enquiries.

-	6. Be the lead Officer responsible for affiliations.
+	5. Be the lead Officer responsible for affiliations.

-	7. Work with the Union Chair to ensure elections run in a fair manner.
+	6. Work with the Union Chair to ensure elections run in a fair manner.

-	8. Be the lead Officer responsible for strategic planning, including communicating the strategic plan to Officers of the Union to ensure its effective implementation and to members of the Union.
+	7. Be the lead Officer responsible for strategic planning, including communicating the strategic plan to Officers of the Union to ensure its effective implementation and to members of the Union.

+	8. Liaise with the Liberation Section Convenors to ensure that the Union's democratic processes are accessible and ethical.

+	9. Be the lead Officer responsible for mergers.

+	10. Liaise with external organisations on issues related to student media.

+	11. Support the UCLU Student Media Societies.

+	12. Shall be a Sabbatical Trustee of the Union.

-####Education and Campaigns Officer
+#### Education and Campaigns Officer

-28. The Education and Campaigns Officer will:
+20. The Education and Campaigns Officer will:

 	1. Represent the academic needs of members to UCL.

-	2. Represent the views and needs of members to external organisations to which UCLU is affiliated or a member of, including but not limited to the NUS, ULU and the Aldwych Group.

-	3. Be the active respondent to media queries related to educational matters.

-	4. Support student representation at all levels and be responsible for the development and implementation of a student representation strategy.
+	2. Support student representation at all levels and be responsible for the development and implementation of a student representation strategy.

-	5. Support campaigning activity on all matters.
+	3. Support campaigning activity on all matters.

+	4. Liaise with Academic Sections to assist their representation and campaigning work on academic issues relevant to their members.

+	5. Work with trade unions on campus to campaign on issues

+	6. Be the active respondent to student media inquiries.

+	7. Shall be a Sabbatical Trustee of the Union.

-####Ethics, Environment and Operations Officer
+#### Ethics, Environment and Operations Officer

-29. The Ethics, Environment and Operations Officer will:
+21. The Ethics, Environment and Operations Officer will:

 	1. Be ultimately responsible for oversight of the Union's finances.